Hero image desktop Hero image mobile

 How can farming assist in the fight against climate change?

-Motivated by the idea that farming and Australian agriculture can really assist with the fight against climate change, Mark Wootton of Jigsaw Farms’ sustainable production of lamb, wool and beef achieved carbon neutral status in 2011.
+Motivated by the idea that farming and Australian agriculture can really assist with the fight against climate change, Mark Wootton of Jigsaw Farms is one farmer working towards the more sustainable production of lamb, wool and beef.

-He said that this was achieved through planting trees to store carbon and offset the emissions caused by the livestock and using perennial pastures, which take gasses produced by livestock from the atmosphere and lock them in the soil as carbon.
+In 2011 his farm achieved carbon neutrality and has maintained a low footprint since.
+He said that this was achieved through planting trees to store carbon and offset the emissions caused by the livestock and using perennial pastures, which take some of the gasses produced by livestock from the atmosphere and lock them in the soil as carbon.

 Nearly 700,000 trees were planted, covering nearly 20 per cent of the land on Jigsaw Farms - providing not only carbon storage but areas for animals to use for shelter, shade and protection from the wind and elements.